-For the following types of student who are a valid domestic enrolment under Condition SACNC/017: TEO to ensure student enrolled in SAC course is eligible, the TEO must use one of the following verification methods:
+For the following types of student who are a valid domestic enrolment under condition SAC3+/016: TEO to ensure student enrolled in SAC course is eligible, the TEO must use one of the following verification methods:

-A New Zealand citizen a TEO must: a) confirm the student's eligibility citizenship status using the student's NSN; or b) receive an assertion through RealMe® that the student was born in New Zealand (prior to 2005); or c) sight an original or certified copy of one or more of the following documents: (i) a New Zealand birth certificate; or (ii) a New Zealand passport; or (iii) a New Zealand certificate of citizenship; or d) if a student is unable to obtain a birth certificate for the purposes of (p)(i) where certificate the TEO to confirm that a purpose of (p)(i) where certificate the TEO to confirm that a purpose of (p)(i) where certificate the TEO to confirm that a purpose of (p)(i) where certificate the TEO to confirm that a purpose of (p)(i) where certificate the TEO to confirm that a purpose of (p)(i) where certificate the TEO to confirm that a purpose of (p)(i) where certificate the tool to purpose of (p)(i) where certificate to purpose of (p)(i) where purposes of (c)(i) above, contact the TEC to confirm that a whakapapa statement signed by both the learner and a kaumātua is acceptable evidence of citizenship.
-A New Zealand resident: a TEO must sight an original or certified copy of one or more of the following documents: a) a passport with a current returning residency class visa (a passport with a visa label); or b) a passport and letter or email confirming current returning residency class visa (label-less visa, followed with confirmation with Immigration New Zealand, where appropriate); or c) a certificate of identity from Immigration New Zealand if the student is a refugee.
-An Australian citizen or Australian permanent resident currently residing in New Zealand: a TEO must sight the original or certified copy of one or more of the following documents: a) an Australian birth certificate; or b) an Australian passport; or c) a passport with a current Australian resident return visa.
+Type of student Verification methods A New Zealand citizen a TEO must: a) confirm the student's citizenship status using the student's NSN; or b) receive an assertion through RealMe® that the student was born in New Zealand (prior to 2005); or c) sight an original or certified copy of one or more of the following documents: i) a New Zealand birth certificate; or ii) a New Zealand passport; or iii) a New Zealand certificate of citizenship; or d) if a student is unable to obtain a birth certificate for the purposes of (d)(i) above, contact the TEC to confirm that a whakapapa statement signed by both the student and a kaumātua is acceptable evidence of citizenship.
+A New Zealand resident: a TEO must sight an original or certified copy of one or more of the following documents: a) a passport with a current returning residency class visa (a passport with a visa label); or b) a passport, and letter or email, confirming current returning residency class visa (label-less visa, followed by confirmation with Immigration New Zealand, where appropriate); or c) a certificate of identity from Immigration New Zealand if the student is a refugee.
+An Australian citizen or Australian permanent resident currently residing in New Zealand: a TEO must sight an original or certified copy of one or more of the following documents: a) an Australian birth certificate; or b) an Australian passport; or c) a passport with a current Australian resident return visa.
 A dependant of diplomatic personnel: a TEO must sight the original or certified copy of an authorised form from the Ministry of Foreign Affairs and Trade.

-Other types of valid domestic enrolments: a TEO must ensure that a student is an exchange student taking part in a New Zealand Government approved exchange programme at a TEO.
+Other types of valid domestic enrolments: a TEO must ensure that a student is either: a) an exchange student taking part in a New Zealand Government approved exchange programme at a TEO; or b) an international student involved in postgraduate research.